Fabric Life Insurance Reviews - Ideal For Your Family's Future?

-The company who provides Fabric’s policies is Vantis Life Insurance, a firm based in Connecticut who merged with fellow insurance company Penn National in 2016.
+The company who provides Fabric’s policies is Vantis Life Insurance, a firm based in Connecticut who merged with fellow insurance company Penn Mutual in 2016.
 Vantis has been in business since 1942.

-The company carries an “A” grade from credit-rating company A.M.
+The company carries an “A+” grade from credit-rating company A.M.
 Best.
-An “A” means that A.M.
-Best believes that Vantis is in an excellent position to pay out your claim should you pass away.
+An “A+” means that A.M.
+Best believes that Vantis is in a superior position to pay out your claim should you pass away.
 In other words, the company’s finances are pretty sound.

-Fabric’s founders are Adam Erlebacher and Steven Surgnier, a pair of fintech entrepreneurs who founded banking app Simple.
+Fabric’s founders are Adam Erlebacher and Steven Surgnier, a pair of fintech entrepreneurs who worked at banking app Simple.

 As we mentioned earlier, Fabric offers accidental death and term life insurance.
 Fabric names these two products “Fabric Instant” and “Fabric Premium,” respectively.

-To understand if Fabric is the right choice for you, you’ll need to know how accidental death insurance and term life insurance differ, what Instant and Premium offer and how those options compare to what’s already out there.
+To understand if Fabric is the right choice for you, you’ll need to know how accidental death insurance and term life insurance differ, what Premium and Instant offer and how those options compare to what’s already out there.